 Olivarius advised Nelson Mandela on ways to abolish honor killings, child marriage, female genital cutting, human trafficking, and female illiteracy.
 She also spoke to him about the value of establishing a group of senior world leaders to promote progressive values and peace, which saw fruition in “The Elders,” which Mandela founded in 2007.
 In 2003, he introduced Olivarius to a meeting of Rhodes Scholars in Cape Town as “a lawyer who has advised me well and who has courageously advanced the cause of justice, and improved life opportunities, for hundreds of millions of women, blacks and disadvantaged, worldwide.”

 Olivarius has spoken about the importance of women and leadership at a symposium at the University of East London in 2017, at the University’s Centre of Excellence for Women's Entrepreneurship in 2013, and at the Women in the Bank Network at the Bank of England.
 She presented her work on porn and women’s rights at the Oxford Human Rights Hub and at an international conference in Reykjavik, Iceland, on “100 Years of Women’s Civil Rights.”
 In 2018, she addressed a conference on gender diversity in biomedical science at the Banbury Center science think-tank at Cold Spring Harbor Laboratory in New York, and also at the Annual Conference of the Associazione Donne e Scienza at the University of Pisa, Italy, on “#WeTooInScience: Sexual Harassment in Higher Education Institutions and Research Performing Organizations.”
-In early 2019, she will be part of the British delegation to the Futures Congress hosted by the Chilean Senate, where she will speak about expanding protections against sexual violence and harassment, cyberbullying, and fake news.
+In January 2019, she was part of the British delegation to the Futures Congress hosted by the Chilean Senate, where she spoke about expanding protections against sexual violence and harassment, cyberbullying, and fake news.